yunhaoyang234/MGMAE/README.md

          --hidden_size 250\
     	 --num_filters 2\
     	 --dropout 0.1\
+         --plot 1\
-    	 --embedding_dim 200\
+    	 --embedding_dim 200
-    	 --train_size 5000\
-    	 --test_size 1000
 ```
 The BLEU score for the test set will be printed out.
+Set '--plot 1' to display the latent space clustering result.